Living In The Moment For Peak Performance

 Viewing Life Moment By Moment

-Regardless of your conception of yourself and how you progress through the moments, you are always in the moment, whether you know it or not.
-Being conscious of these moments is where good things happen.
+Regardless of how you see yourself or measure progress, you are always in the moment, whether you realize it or not.
+Becoming conscious of these moments is where good things happen.
 In my book In The Zone: Making Winning Moments Your Way of Life, I tackle this question head-on.

 If you’re not In The Zone, Where Are You?